Global existence and pointwise decay for nonlinear waves under the null condition: Introduction

 \subsection{Statement of the result}

-We consider the operator Here $\Delta_\xo$ denotes the Laplace operator on the unit sphere, and $\x,\xb$ range across $0, \dots, 3$.
-The main assumptions on $P$ are that it is hyperbolic, asymptotically flat, and that the linear evolution satisfies strong local energy decay (and thus the Hamiltonian flow must be nontrapping); the precise conditions on the potential $V$, the coefficients $B,g^\xo$ and the Lorentzian metric $g$ are given in the main result, \cref{thm:main}.
-On the other hand, we allow time-dependent coefficients, as well as large perturbations of $\Box$.
+The goal of this paper is to study wave equations of the form $P\phi= F(\partial\p)$, where the operator $P$ is defined by $\Delta_\xo$ denotes the Laplace operator on the unit sphere, $\x,\xb$ range across $0, \dots, 3$, and $g^{\alpha\beta}$, $g^\xo$, $B^\x$ and $V$ denote smooth functions.
+We assume that $P$ is hyperbolic, asymptotically flat, and that the linear evolution satisfies strong local energy decay (and thus the Hamiltonian flow must be nontrapping); the precise conditions on the potential $V$, the coefficients $B,g^\xo$ and the Lorentzian metric $g$ are given in the main result, \cref*{thm:main}.
+We permit time-dependent coefficients, and also allow for large perturbations of $\Box$ within compact spatial regions.